vasvitaly/angular-crud-list/README.md

         title: 'Detailed List',
         # action acting as a link
         url: '/phones',
+        # to open in new window
+        target: '_blank',
         cssClass: 'btn-success',
         confirmation: {
           text: 'Do you really want a lot of data?
 It could be slooowly....',